-Minor Spills

-- ► Clean up all spills immediately. - Avoid breathing vapours and contact with skin and eyes.
+Minor Spills Clean up all spills immediately.
+Avoid breathing vapours and contact with skin and eyes.

-Chemwatch: 7913-05 Version No: 2.1

-Issue Date: 16/09/2024 Print Date: 20/01/2025

 Control personal contact with the substance, by using protective equipment.
+Contain and absorb spill with sand, earth, inert material or vermiculite. ▶ Wine up

+Chemwatch: 63-4642 Page 3 of 8

+Version No: 4.1 Print Date: 20/01/2025 ACTFLEX 900 WBB

-Contain and absorb spill with sand, earth, inert material or vermiculite.
-Wipe up. ▶ Place in a suitable, labelled container for waste disposal Minor hazard.
-Clear area of personnel.
-Alert Fire Brigade and tell them location and nature of hazard.
-Control personal contact with the substance, by using protective equipment as required.
-Prevent spillage from entering drains or water ways.
-Major Spills Contain spill with sand, earth or vermiculite.
-Collect recoverable product into labelled containers for recycling.
-Absorb remaining product with sand, earth or vermiculite and place in appropriate containers for disposal.
-Wash area and prevent runoff into drains or waterways.
-If contamination of drains or waterways occurs, advise emergency services.
+Place in a suitable, labelled container for waste disposal.
+Moderate hazard.

+Clear area of personnel and move upwind.

+- Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves - Prevent, by any means available, spillage from entering drains or water course. - Stop leak if safe to do so. - Contain spill with sand, earth or vermiculite. - Collect recoverable product into labelled containers for recycling. - Neutralise/decontaminate residue (see Section 13 for specific agent). - Collect solid residues and seal in labelled drums for disposal. - Wash area and prevent runoff into drains. - After clean up operations, decontaminate and launder all protective clothing and equipment before storing and re-using. - If contamination of drains or waterways occurs, advise emergency services.